dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

     | 'const' '.' (<identifier> | 'new') <arguments>  -- shorthand object creation
 ```

-We also add `.` to the tokens that an expression statement cannot start with.
+We also add `.` to the tokens that an expression statement cannot start with. *Note that the number `.123` does not start with the token `.` because all four characters are recognized as a single token.
+So we can still have expression statements starting with such a number.*

 That means you can write things like the following (with the intended meaning as
 comments, specification to achieve that below):